 Tests and exams include multiple-choice questions on large blue Scantron “bubble” sheets.
 If you have never filled out one of these sheets before, ask your instructor to show you how to do it before the test.

 HB.
 Only dark, soft pencil works on the mark-sense forms.
 Do not use pens or hard (light) pencils.

 You may use a simple calculator on any test, if you need it.
 No phones; no digital assistants; just a simple calculator.
 You will never need a calculator; the math will be simple enough to do without one.

 A field on a mark-sense (bubble) sheet means both the bubbles and the hand-written text above the bubbles (if provided).
 If you are asked to fill in a field, you must fill in both the bubbles for the field and the text across the top of the field.
 Do both.

 Fill in only these three (3) things on the bubble sheet:

 NO. OF QUESTIONSand

 NO. OF STUDENTSfields on the form.
-Write it twice.
-Write the version number in digits above the bubbles in the spaces provided so that your instructor can read it.
+Fill it in twice; six bubbles total.
+Write the version numbers in digits above all the filled-in bubbles in the spaces provided so that your instructor can read them.

 Do not fill in any other fields on the bubble sheet.

-The scanner cannot read your handwriting.
-The scanner only reads the filled-in pencil bubbles.
-Fill in the bubbles and also write your name and test version number above the bubbles in the spaces provided so that a human (your instructor) can read it.
+The scanner cannot read your handwriting; you must fill in the bubbles for all three things, above, so that the scanner reads each.
+The scanner must be able to read the filled-in bubbles of all three items above.
+Fill in the bubbles for all three things and also write your name and test version number above the bubbles in the spaces provided so that a human (your instructor) can read it.